Panabas: Domestic use

 The function of the panabas is that of a large cleaver, and this shapes the domestic use of the panabas as much as it shapes the martial use.
 The noted use of the panabas as an execution tool sprang from its initial domestic use for cleaving meat and fish, easily chopping through the large tuna that are caught in the seas of the Southern Philippines.
-However, its main domestic use is that of clearing unusually dense vegetation.
+However, its main domestic use is that of clearing dense vegetation.

-Karit

-Used as a broader term, the word panabas means "a chopper" - a description which would include the many machete-like sword variants in the Philippines, including the sickle.
-In portions of the Philippines where the panabas is not used, the term panabas is used to refer to the sickle, whose proper name is "karit."
-It should thus be noted that the panabas and the karit are completely different tools.
-A weaponized version of the agricultural scythe would be the Indonesian kerambit.